 To use the Location module, you need to configure the project and add the dependencies.

-- Once the project is set up, import the following frameworks:
+- Once the project is set up, import the following framework:

 Existing location providers